 Click here for our current editorial board.

-OutHistory.org is a non-profit organization that is a sponsored project of the Fund for the City of New York.
-We are funded by The New School, by grants, and through donations from readers like you.
-All donations go directly to content creation, design and editorial work, and every $5000 we raise allows us to hire another student to work on the site.
-Please be as generous as you can be.
+OutHistory.org receives non-profit status as a project of the Fund for the City of New York.
+We are funded by donations from users like you.
+All donations go directly to content creation, editorial work, and design.